Mark West Union School District

 Mark West Union School District (MWUSD) is a public school district formed in 1868 in the Mark West/Larkfield area of Santa Rosa in Sonoma County, California.
 The school district is named for the area it serves, which is named for William Marcus West.

+The district includes the census-designated places of Larkfield-Wikiup and Fulton and small portions of the Santa Rosa and Windsor municipalities.